epfl-ada/ada-2021-project-cool-group-name/README.md

 Upon further research, we stumbled upon a (great) package called [`BERTopic`](https://github.com/MaartenGr/BERTopic)<sup>[1](https://towardsdatascience.com/dynamic-topic-modeling-with-bertopic-e5857e29f872)</sup>, implementing all the tools we needed to quickly extract the main topics present in the Quoteback dataset and visualize them.
 Moreover, part of the computations can be hugely accelerated using a GPU.
 Training BERTopic on 1% of the dataset we successfully extracted and visualized meaningful topics.

+#### Quote sentiment
+We used the (also great) package called [`vaderSentiment`](https://github.com/cjhutto/vaderSentiment) to extract the sentiment expressed in the quotes.

 ### 4. Training models
 In order to predict the number of occurrences of a quote, the following models have been trained:

 - Linear regression
-- Decision tree regressors (with different post-pruning levels)
+- Decision tree regressors (with different post-pruning)

 To predict its virality (if it was repeated more than a pre-defined number of times), the following models have been trained:

 - Linear Support Vector Machine
-- Decision tree classifiers (with different post-pruning levels)
+- Decision tree classifiers (with different post-pruning)

 These models were chosen because of their easy interpretability.